Information about move-in day, including routes to halls, parking and more can be found on this page. Scroll for details.

 When can you move in?

-Residents will be expected to complete their move-in process, including check-in, unloading and moving their items to their rooms in 90 minutes.
-To maintain physical distancing, limit the number of people in the building at any one time and provide a schedule to accommodate the 4,500 students who are moving in, it was necessary to limit the time slots to 90 minutes.
+Residents will be expected to complete their move-in process, including check-in, unloading and moving their items to their rooms within three hours.
+To maintain physical distancing, limit the number of people in the building at any one time and provide a schedule to accommodate the 4,500 students who are moving in, it was necessary to limit the time slots to.

 Residents should check-in at their residence hall desk - please arrive at your scheduled move-in time.
 Once you have checked in, you can unload your car and bring in your belongings.